T. Jörgensmann Quartet

 I Wants Mo' Stuff

 Margie Joseph's career was already in decline when Narada Michael Walden produced her last major-label release, 1984's Ready for the Night.
-It's an absolutely typical r'n'b album of the period, like a budget Michael Jackson, all drum machines, up-to-the-minute synths and 'contemporary' scratching (sexist nonsense Big Strong Man); very much a producer's album, in other words, almost every song at least a minute longer than necessary.
+It's a typical r'n'b album of the period, like a budget Michael Jackson, all drum machines, up-to-the-minute synths and 'contemporary' scratching (sexist nonsense Big Strong Man); very much a producer's album, in other words, almost every song at least a minute longer than necessary.

 Preston Glass plays Mellotron on closer Adonai, with distant choirs that, had this been recorded a year or two later, would almost certainly have been played on an Emulator.
 It seems pointless to criticise this for being what it is; soul collectors cream themselves over stuff like this, despite its outrageously dated '80s-ness.
 However, you quite certainly don't need to hear it, either for its soul-by-numbers songs or its minimal Mellotron; you might think this is worth hearing as a rare example of mid-'80s Mellotron use, but you'd be wrong.